palautatan/biohazardCleanUp/README.md

 # alignmentDiffs.py
 > take two alignments as a text file and check if they're "pretty much" the same or not

-> script deficiencies:
+> script deficiencies
 does not work with all alignments yet should be able to take in a whole .nex, .fasta, .phy file but may not needs a more decisive factor on what is "the same"

-> brings up question:
+> brings up question
 how similar must your genetics be in order to be the "same species"?

 # captureRogueFiles.py
 > takes files named by patterns and categorizes them into folder

-> script usage:
+> script usage
 change the list "criteria" to reflect patterns you want to find change directories and directory names to reflect your folders i.e. rb_files contains my named files, studies contains the folders i want to create

-> script deficiencies:
+> script deficiencies
 would be better if written as a function does not work if a file does not exist